respir1/kinda-like/README.md

 ## About Kinda-Like

 ### Kinda-Like is the perfect app for game night!
-Users can test their knowledge of music, books, movies, and other media categories by listing as many titles that are similar to the input.
+Users can test their knowledge of music, books, movies, and other media categories by listing as many names as possible that are similar to the category.

-For example: list as many artists as possible similar to Beyonce or as many movie titles similar to The Godfather.
-Try you luck and see if how high you can score.
+For example: how many artists can you name that are kinda like Beyonce or movie titles kinda like The Godfather

 ## Kinda Like App
 ![img](https://i.imgur.com/1IzKw7h.png)